Barbara Palvin Stuns In Plaid Bra

 “You’ll be out of business by Friday.
 Everybody say thank you @badgalriri!!!” said another follower, who referred to Rihanna’s line of lingerie.”

-“Hate all the weird creepy guys commenting on this photo,” added an Instagram user, whose comment was liked over 10 times.
+“Hate all the weird creepy guys commenting on this photo,” added an Instagram user, whose comment was liked more than 10 times.

 There were also many people who didn’t know Barbara’s identity.
 This isn’t too surprising, considering that she’s one of the newer Angels.
 However, Palvin has been working with the brand for years, and has also graced the covers of many well-known magazines.

-And this isn’t to mention another recent update from the brand, which showed Palvin in a nude-toned lingerie set.
-This photo was in color, and showed her standing against a white door with a gold hook.
+In another recent update from the brand, Palvin rocked a nude-toned lingerie set.
+The photo was in color, and showed the model standing against a white door with a gold hook.

-She placed her right elbow against the door, and played with her hands.
-She tilted her head back slightly with her lips parted, giving a coy look for the camera.
+She placed her right elbow against the door as she played with her hands.
+She slightly tilted her head back with her lips parted, giving a coy look for the camera.

-Barbara’s eye makeup complemented the lingerie, as she rocked shimmery, gold and pink eyeshadow.
+Barbara’s eye makeup complemented the lingerie, as she rocked shimmery, gold-and-pink eyeshadow.

 The lingerie itself featured floral lace accents.
-The matching bottoms had thick, lace straps on the sides.
+The matching bottoms were embellished with thick, lace straps on the sides.